Numbers

 Underscores

-Underscores _ are permitted between digits, and will be ignored by Wolf.
+Underscores _ are permitted in integers and numbers, and will be ignored by Wolf.

 Change of base